-Dr. Sohaila Cheema joined Weill Cornell Medicine – Qatar (WCM-Q) in 2008 and is currently the Director of the Division of Global and Public Health (GPH) and an Instructor in Healthcare Policy and Research.
+Dr. Sohaila Cheema joined Weill Cornell Medicine – Qatar (WCM-Q) in 2008 and is currently the Director of the Institute for Population Health (IPH) and an Assistant Professor in Healthcare Policy and Research.
 In her role as director, she oversees the coordination and facilitation of public health research projects management life cycle, including initiation, development and implementation.
 As an educator, she is the co-director of the two credit pre-medical course Health and Disease: A Global Perspective, teaches and actively participates in the public health clerkship for senior medical students, and regularly presents seminars to community medicine residents at Hamad Medical Corporation on topics of public health interest.

 Dr. Cheema is WCM-Q’s manager for the Global Education in Medicine Exchange and Health Professions (GEMx) program, administered by the Educational Commission for Foreign Medical Graduates (ECFMG).
 She serves on or has served on many Qatari government/medical school committees.
 She supervises the Global Health Education and Research Program, which provides unique experiential learning and research opportunities to WCM-Q medical students at Weill Bugando in Tanzania.